All the best Labor Day sales to shop this weekend | CNN Underscored

 - Greats: Grab a new pair of kicks with an extra 25% off when you buy $75 or more in sale styles and use the code BYESUMMER.

 - Hanes: Get up to 50% off sweats, tees and polos.
-Plus, buy 3 or more select styles and save an additional 20%.
+Plus, buy three or more select styles and save an additional 20%.

 - Indochino: The most popular everyday suits are now 20% off with the code COOL20.